-As Global Lead Analyst at KIT digital, one of the world's largest creators of IPTV systems, Alan Wolk has become one of the most influential thought leaders and futurists in the television industry and was recently named one of the Top 20 Thinkers In Social TV and Second Screen.
+As Global Lead Analyst at Piksel, one of the leading technology companies in the television industry, Alan Wolk has become one of the most influential thought leaders and futurists in the space.
+He was recently named by Wired as one of the Top 20 Thinkers In Social TV and Second Screen.

 His blog, The Toad Stool, is widely read and has become a forum for discussion around the changes coming from Hollywood, Silicon Valley, Redmond, London, New York and beyond.

-Wolk has written and spoken extensively about these upcoming changes and provides his insights on an exclusive basis for KIT digital clients around the world.
-KIT's global presence means that Wolk is frequently exposed to a non-US-centric view of the media industry, giving him an even broader take.
+Wolk has written and spoken extensively about these upcoming changes and provides his insights on an exclusive basis for Piksel clients around the world.
+Piksel's global presence means that Wolk is frequently exposed to a non-US-centric view of the media industry, giving him an even broader take.

 Wolk was also the founder and guiding force behind the Hive Awards for the Unsung Heroes of the Internet, a new award show that debuted at SXSW Interactive in March 2010.

-A frequent contributor to Digiday, VideoNuze and other industry news sites, Wolk’s stature in the digital community has also gotten him named as an Advisory Board member for both Social Media Week and the Second Screen Society.
-He has been interviewed and quoted by everyone from NPR to Engadget to the New York Times and recently appeared on a segment of public television's Brian Lehrer Show about the future of TV.
+A frequent contributor to Digiday, VideoNuze and other industry news sites, Wolk’s stature in the digital community has also gotten him named as an Advisory Board member for the Second Screen Society.
+A member of the Academy of Television Arts and Sciences, he has been interviewed and quoted by everyone from NPR to Engadget to CBC National News to the New York Times and recently appeared on a segment of public television's Brian Lehrer Show about the future of TV.

 Prior to “seeing the light,” Wolk was a highly successful advertising creative director who spent years at ‘90s hot shop Anderson & Lembke and went on to start up Atmosphere, BBDO’s digital agency, with stints at Ogilvy and JWT along the way.
 A New York City native and Stuyvesant High School graduate, Wolk currently lives in New Jersey, where he doubles as a Little League and basketball coach.